sreeramsunkara/TAS-Workshop-CAH/README.md

 cf stop $user-chess
 ```

-- You still have access to your first version of the `Chess` App with it's 100MB of RAM, but the App now serving the request on the same URL is the v2 which is now sized to consume 99MB of RAM.
+- You still have access to your first version of the `Chess` App with its 100MB of RAM, but the App now serving the request on the same URL is the v2 which is now sized to consume 99MB of RAM.

 ```
 cf apps